 It has been on the channel since 1997, but the VR element was added when it was revamped last year.

-Tilt is produced Reflect, the interactive indie created by Intervisio’s Antti Seppänen and former Moskito boss Juha Ponteva, and which runs alongside their existing production interests.
+Tilt is produced by Reflect, the interactive indie created by Intervisio’s Antti Seppänen and former Moskito boss Juha Ponteva, and which runs alongside their existing production interests.

-France-based indie distributor Kabo snagged Tilt it as part of a wider deal with the by interactive Finnish prodco.
+France-based indie distributor Kabo snagged Tilt it as part of a wider deal with the interactive Finnish prodco.

 As part of that agreement, Kabo also gets Reflect formats Together and High Score to distribute internationally.

 Together is a social experiment format in which couples use a mobile app designed to save and improve their relationship.
 Viewers can also access the app.

 High Score is an e-sports decathlon following contestants as they battle it out across various e-sports games and disciplines.
 Mobile, connected TV and VR games are available for viewers to play.

 “As the TV landscape continues to evolve in line with viewer demands, VR and interactive entertainment are taking center stage,” said Arabelle Pouliot Di-Crescenzo, managing director, Kabo International.
 “Reflect as a company is one step ahead of the game and the technologies they use give audiences a truly immersive experience.”

 Juha Ponteva, co-founder, Reflect, said: “While TV will not disappear, technology innovation will blur the lines between different forms of entertainment at an increasing speed.
 We are pleased to have finalised this deal with Kabo International, who are perfectly placed to take our interactive formats to a global audience.”